RTEMS/gnu-mirror-gcc/gcc/config/aarch64/iterators.md

     UNSPEC_CMLA180	; Used in aarch64-sve2.md.
     UNSPEC_CMLA270	; Used in aarch64-sve2.md.
     UNSPEC_CMLA90	; Used in aarch64-sve2.md.
+    UNSPEC_CMLS		; Used in aarch64-sve2.md.
+    UNSPEC_CMLS180	; Used in aarch64-sve2.md.
+    UNSPEC_CMUL		; Used in aarch64-sve2.md.
+    UNSPEC_CMUL180	; Used in aarch64-sve2.md.
     UNSPEC_COND_FCVTLT	; Used in aarch64-sve2.md.
     UNSPEC_COND_FCVTNT	; Used in aarch64-sve2.md.
     UNSPEC_COND_FCVTX	; Used in aarch64-sve2.md.